-Mike Flanagan unites with master of the macabre Stephen King for his cinematic interpretation of King's beloved GERALD'S GAME.
-Starring Carla Gugino and Bruce Greenwood, GERALD'S GAME delivers pitch-perfect performances in a chilling adaptation where the horrors of the mind are much worse than what’s in front of you.
+Flanagan unites with master of the macabre Stephen King for his cinematic interpretation of King's beloved GERALD'S GAME.
+Starring Carla Gugino and Bruce Greenwood, GERALD'S GAME delivers pitch-perfect performances in a faithful adaptation where the horrors of the mind are much worse than what's in front of you.

 At first glance, GERALD'S GAME might not seem like an ideal choice for a movie adaptation.
 After all, the terrific book by Stephen King is largely thrust forward through the internal monologues of its lead character, who spends most of her time handcuffed to a bed.

 But this is exactly the kind of setup that seems to inspire Mike Flanagan to be as inventive as possible.
 Without losing the feel of the story and with the help of his two terrific lead performers, Flanagan opens up the story without ever compromising it.